python/cpython/Doc/library/urllib.request.rst

    method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be usedi).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
 The timeout feature actually works only for HTTP, HTTPS, FTP and FTPS connections).